yak4995/finance-manager/README.md

 GraphQL explanations:

 In resolvers, that import GQL types, we import them from src/graphql.schema.generated.ts, that will be created by NestJS GraphQLModule from src/ui/schema.graphql (graphql types for UI) when you run "npm i".

-Logging via ELK:

-If you want provide logging via ELK stack, you already have ElasticSearch and Kibana in docker-compose.
-But Filebeat and Logstash you need install manually.
-There are some config files, which you could replace instead of defaults.
-They are in "filebeat config examples" and "logstash config examples" dirs.
-Logstash can be run via 'logstash' command from your terminal, filebeat via 'sudo ./filebeat -e' from filebeat dir by the same way.

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>